-At Google, we’re committed to free and open measurement, which is why we’ve signed on as a founding member of the Interactive Advertising Bureau (IAB) Tech Lab Coalition for Open Measurement to promote a single open-source solution.
+At Google, we’re committed to free and open measurement, which is why we’ve signed on as a founding member of the Interactive Advertising Bureau (IAB) Tech Lab Coalition for Open Measurement to promote a single-source solution.
 Led by the IAB Tech Lab, this coalition of industry leaders will move the industry toward greater mobile ad viewability.

 “Streamlining mobile viewability is crucial to achieving scale,” said Alanna Gombert, executive director of the IAB Tech Lab.
-“This open-source solution will not only benefit publishers and advertisers, but will greatly improve the user’s experience too.”
+“This single-source solution will not only benefit publishers and advertisers, but will greatly improve the user’s experience too.”

 Getting the complete picture

 As more people turn to mobile devices for answers to everyday needs, savvy marketers are channeling budgets into engaging customers on mobile.
 The success of these campaigns relies on accurate data.
 Advertisers need to know when and where a consumer sees one of their ads, but publishers can only measure a fraction of their mobile inventory.

 To date, publishers looking to provide viewability data have to integrate multiple Software Development Kits (SDKs) from numerous providers.
 This is costly, time consuming, provides limited data, and creates a poor user experience.
 To add further complexity, different SDKs use different implementations, resulting in inconsistent reporting.

 For marketers to effectively reach their mobile audience, they need a more complete picture of their ad viewability.